Load and Explore a Dataset

 Summary

-• You loaded Iris using scikit-learn and converted it to a pandas DataFrame
+• loaded the Iris dataset into a pandas DataFrame